-Many organisations in the community are offering food deliveries.
-Please note that these have limited capacity.
+Many organisations in the community can help with access to food.
+Please note that these can have limited capacities.

-Ely & Caerau: ACE is running the Dusty Forge Pantry as a delivery service in Ely and Caerau.
-Payment of £5 taken by debit card in advance.
-They deliver food to Pantry members on Wednesdays.
+- Ely & Caerau: ACE is running the Dusty Forge Pantry as a delivery service in Ely and Caerau.
 To check if memberships are available, please contact by phone – 02920 003132.
-Bags will be made up to ensure food is fairly distributed.
 Deliveries are subject to availability and limited to one delivery per household each week.

-Riverside, Canton, Grangetown: South Riverside Community Development Centre have launched the Wyndham St. Pantry.
-During the Covid-19 crisis members pay £2.50 and receive a delivery of food worth approx £15.
-More information here.
+- Riverside, Canton, Grangetown: South Riverside Community Development Centre have launched the Wyndham St. Pantry.
+For more information visit the Local Pantry website.

-can also support if you are struggling to feed your pets.
-Pet Food Bank Service
+- If you are struggling to feed your pets, the Pet Food Bank Service can help.

 If you live in Cardiff and experiencing a financial crisis, Cardiff Foodbank may be able to help you.
 Foodbank will be able to provide you and your family with an emergency food parcel which will last between 3 and 5 days.

 To access a Cardiff Foodbank food parcel you need a voucher.
 Not being able to afford food remains the primary reason for a foodbank voucher; the decision is based on your financial circumstances at the time of assessment.

 To access a voucher, please check with any agency that you are already involved with, such as a housing association, health visitor, support worker, probation or others to see whether they can issue you wish one of our vouchers.